 Blank text lines and lines with a semicolon as the first non-blank character, are ignored.
 Instructions are not case sensitive.
-Each instruction has the format:
+Fach instruction has the format:

-- num An optional step number in the range 0 to 1022, for information only. - An optional label, up to 8 characters long followed by a colon.
-The first character must be alphabetic (A-Z).
-Labels are not case sensitive.
-Labels may not be the same as instruction codes, variable names, constants or expression function names. - In this optional field, key is one alphanumeric (a-z, A-Z, 0-9) character.
-When this character is recorded as a keyboard marker during data capture, the sequencer jumps to this instruction.
-Each key can occur once.
-Upper and lower case are distinct.
-The key appears in the sequencer control panel. - code This field defines the instruction to be executed.
-It is not case sensitive. - Instructions need up to 4 arguments and are separated by commas or spaces.
-These are described with the instructions.
-If an argument can be represented in different ways, they are separated by vertical bars (read as "or"), for example: expr|Vn|[Vn+off].
-In this case, the argument can be an expression, a variable or a table reference. - comment The text after the semicolon is to remind you of the reason for the instruction.
-If a key is set, this comment also appears in the sequencer control panel. - >display When a sequence runs, text following a ">" in a comment is displayed in the sequencer control panel to indicate the current instruction.
+schsitive.
+Lacii ilistiuctio ii iias tiic ioinat. num lab: 'key code arg1,arg2, ;Comment >display num An optional st ep numbe er in the range 0 to 1022, for inform mation only. lab: (A-Z).
+Labels are not ca , • a colon.
+The first character must be alphabet the same as instruction codes , variable name 'key In this optiona as a keyboard ıl field, ke marker dı y is one alphanum ring data capture, the sequencer 0-9) character.
+When this character is recorder jumps to this instruction.
+Each key can occurs in the sequencer control panel. code This field defin nes the in struction to be exe cuted.
+It is not t case sensitive. arg1,... - - - by commas or spaces.
+These are described with fferent ways, they are separated by vertical ba

+The text after the semicolon is to remind you of the reason for the instruction.
+If a key is set, this comment also appears in the sequencer control panel.

+(read as "or"), for example: expr | Vn | [Vn+off].
+In this case, the argument can be an expression, a

+>display When a sequence runs, text following a ">" in a comment is displayed in the sequencer control panel to indicate the current instruction.
 Signal is notified every few milliseconds of the current instruction and the control panel is updated whenever there is free time, so the display is only a sampling of what is going on.
 The special combination >" means use the same display text as for the previous instruction.
 This can save you some typing when a group of instructions in a loop need the same display.
 If there are several instructions in a row that use this, Signal searches backwards until it finds an instruction with a display string that is not >".
 The special combination >= means make no change to the display string.
 This might be used in a code section that is called as a subroutine from several different places.